 Backup codes are visible on-screen when you enable 2FA.
 You can also download a

 .txt file called digitalocean_backupcodes.txt.

-Once you’ve used a backup code it is no longer valid, so it can be helpful to delete it or cross it out in your records.
-If you start to run low on backup codes, you can generate more.
-Note that when you do, any remaining codes from before are no longer valid.
+Backup codes are single use, so it can be helpful to delete or cross out a backup code once you use it.
+If you only have a few valid backup codes left, you can generate more.
+When you regenrate backup codes, any remaining codes from before are no longer valid.

 You can also use an authenticator app such as Google Authenticator or Duo as your backup solution.
 We do not recommend this because it is phone-based, and only selectable as a backup option if you select SMS as your primary 2FA solution.
 In the scenario where you can’t access your SMS messages and need to use a backup method, your phone might not be a valid option to use due to whatever is preventing SMS access.
 For this reason, we recommend using an authenticator app as your primary 2FA method with backup codes.

 You can disable 2FA on the My Account page.
 To get there, click the profile icon in the top right of the control panel.